LarsSoeMikkelsen/Ludora/README.md

 # Ludora

-**The Fedora spin with openSUSE-style bootable snapshots built in**
+**The gaming-ready Fedora spin with openSUSE-style bootable snapshots built in **

 > **Status**: Public Beta - Functional but expect rough edges